andresmunozit/node-js-application-development-lfw211/15_CREATING_CHILD_PROCESSES/creating-child-processes.md

 There is no second line of output this time, as our code removed any output to `STDOUT`.

-The `exec` method doesn't have to take a callback like `execSync`, and it returns a `ChildProcess`
+The `exec` command in Node.js can operate without a callback.
+Additionally, it returns a `ChildProcess` instance.
+Below is an example:
-instance:
 ```js
 // 15_CREATING_CHILD_PROCESSES/example/child-13.js
 'use strict'